 This is also just a basic rule of thumb.
 Wash your hands before and after meals!
 Another way around this is to use Purell.
-If you are ever at LogicPrep and need to do either of these things, please see one of our three bathrooms.
-Better yet, we also keep hand sanitizer in every room!
+If you are ever at LogicPrep and need to do either of these things, please see one of our bathrooms or ask us where to find the hand sanitizer!

 Try Not to Share

 This one is hard for me because I am a huge food sharer.
 I love sharing food with my friends and vice versa.
 I understand though that there’s a time and place for everything, and maybe flu season is the time to be a little more selfish.

 I didn’t recognize the importance of taking my vitamins (and health) seriously until I got into college.
 While I do not want to make this an advertisement for Emergen-C or anything of the sort, drinking your orange juice will only help you in the long run.
 Don’t wait until you feel the tickle in your throat -- take preemptive measures like getting the flu shot or taking vitamins to help strengthen your immune system in order to keep the sickness at bay.